ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 In case you want to learn more:

-- Read up on the libp2p project https://libp2p.io/
+- Read up on the [libp2p project](https://libp2p.io/)
 - Explore the [rust-libp2p implementation](https://github.com/libp2p/rust-libp2p)
-- See the think rust-libp2p wrapper https://github.com/mxinden/rust-libp2p-server/
+- See the thin rust-libp2p wrapper at [mxinden/rust-libp2p-server](https://github.com/mxinden/rust-libp2p-server/)
 - Dive deeper into the [details of this undertaking](https://github.com/protocol/bifrost-infra/issues/2622)
 - And lastly, the [weekly IPFS measurement reports](https://github.com/plprobelab/network-measurements/blob/master/reports/) are always a good read

 A lot of this work was done by [@mcamou](https://github.com/mcamou) from the Protocol Labs Bifrost team.
 Mario has handled the deployment and the team is operating the bootstrap nodes as a whole.
 Thanks, [@mcamou](https://github.com/mcamou) and team!

 FAQ:

+- Do I have to use the default bootstrap nodes?

+  No, you don't have to use `/dnsaddr/bootstrap.libp2p.io`.
+You can remove Protocol Labs' default nodes and add your own or use both for better reliability.

 - Do we plan to run rust-libp2p-server on all IPFS bootstrap nodes?